 Hashtable Constructor (IDictionary, Single, IHashCodeProvider, IComparer)

-Copies the elements from the specified dictionary to a new Hashtable with the same initial capacity as the number of elements copied and using the specified load factor, the specified hash code provider and the specified comparer.
+Initializes a new instance of the Hashtable class by copying the elements from the specified dictionary to the new Hashtable object.
+The new Hashtable object has an initial capacity equal to the number of elements copied, and uses the specified load factor, hash code provider, and comparer.

-- A number in the range from 0.1 through 1.0 indicating the maximum ratio of elements to buckets.
+A number in the range from 0.1 through 1.0 that is multiplied by the default value which provides the best performance.
+The result is the maximum ratio of elements to buckets.

-A null reference (Nothing in Visual Basic) to use the default hash code provider, which is each key's implementation of Object.GetHashCode.
+null to use the default hash code provider, which is each key's implementation of Object.GetHashCode.